mocobeta/embcli/docs/docs/vector_search.md

 `emb ingest-sample` command indexes vectors from the specified sample corpus into a vector store collection.

+**Note:** if the model provides options for generating documents-optimized embeddings, those will be implicitly used for ingestion.
+For example, for the Gemini embedding models, `task_type=retrieval_document` option will be added.

 ```bash
 emb ingest-sample --help
 Usage: emb ingest-sample [OPTIONS]